Combustion analysis: Combustion train

 Analytical determination of the amounts of water and carbon dioxide produced from a known amount of sample gives the empirical formula.
 For every hydrogen atom in the compound 1/2 equivalent of water is produced, and for every carbon atom in the compound 1 equivalent of carbon dioxide is produced.

 Nowadays, modern instruments are sufficiently automated to be able to do these analyses routinely.
 Samples required are also extremely small — 0.5 mg of sample can be sufficient to give satisfactory CHN analysis.

 CHN analyzer

 A CHN analyzer (also known as a carbon hydrogen and nitrogen analyzer) is a scientific instrument which is used to measure carbon, hydrogen and nitrogen elemental concentrations in a given sample with accuracy and precision.
 Sample sizes are most often just a few milligrams, but may differ depending on system.
 For some sample matrices larger mass is preferred due to sample heterogeneity.
 These analysers are capable of handling a wide variety of sample types, including solids, liquids, volatile and viscous samples, in the fields of pharmaceuticals, polymers, chemicals, environment, food and energy.

-This instrument calculates the percentages of elemental concentrations based on the Dumas method, using flash combustion of the sample to cause an instantaneous oxidization into simple compounds which are then detected with thermal conductivity detection or infrared spectroscopy.
+This instrument calculates the percentages of elemental concentrations based on the Dumas method, using flash combustion of the sample to cause an instantaneous oxidation into simple compounds which are then detected with thermal conductivity detection or infrared spectroscopy.
 Separation of interference is done by chemical reagents.